 Natural fibers such as cotton and wool easily lose their shape when wet.
 They dry slowly and often hold a great deal of water.
 This makes them heavier and less practical than synthetic options.
 Definitely not a great option for bathing suit fabric.
 Unless you’re planning to just hang out and look great on a sun chair!
 For this reason, we’re going to exclude natural fibers from this discussion.
 In general, natural fibers are not a great option for swimwear.
 If your particular swimsuit design calls for natural fibers, feel free to contact us directly with any questions.

-The polyester swimwear fabrics, blended with Lycra, have the greatest level of durability.
-The blend percentage of poly to spandex will vary.
+Polyester swimwear fabrics, blended with Lycra (or spandex), have the greatest level of durability.
+Stretch polyester, however, is a very general category.
+There are literally hundreds, if not thousands, of different blends from various fabric mills.
+With each type, the blend percentage of poly to spandex will vary to some degree.
 The density of the knit and the softness will vary as well.
 Much of the difference in quality has to do with the quality of the filament used in the textile mill to create the fabric.
+For that reason, you’ll find a wide range of differences in the way polyesters look and feel.

 Qualities of Polyester Swimwear Fabric